Sebastian-Sonne/playfair-project/README.md

 ### For All Other Use Cases: ###

-1. **Download the Solution:** Opt for either the [BlueJ Solution](https://github.com/Sebastian-Sonne/playfair-project/blob/main/Playfair%20Encryption%20Solution%20-%20BLUEJ%20Version.zip) or the [.jar Solution](https://github.com/Sebastian-Sonne/playfair-project/blob/main/Playfair%20Encryption%20Solution.jar) file.
+1. **Download the Solution:** Choose either the [BlueJ Solution](https://github.com/Sebastian-Sonne/playfair-project/blob/main/Playfair%20Encryption%20Solution%20-%20BLUEJ%20Version.zip) or the [.jar Solution](https://github.com/Sebastian-Sonne/playfair-project/blob/main/Playfair%20Encryption%20Solution.jar) file.
 2. **Open in Your IDE:** If you picked the BlueJ version, launch it in BlueJ.
 For the .jar Version, utilize your preferred IDE.
 3. **Explore or Adapt:** Delve into any of the classes and adapt them to suit your specific use case or explore the existing functionality.

 Feel free to choose the path that aligns with your goals, whether it's tackling the challenge or leveraging the solution for other purposes.
 Happy coding!

+## How to Contribute: ##
+Contributions are welcome.
+Contributions are welcome!
+Whether you're a student looking to improve existing features or an experienced developer suggesting enhancements, your input is valuable.
+* As listed in the title, the appliction itself is in german.
+Feel free to translate the existing version into an **englisch version of the program**.
+Feel free to contact me if you are interested.

 ## Disclaimer: ##

 **Note:** The Playfair encryption algorithm implemented in this project has inherent limitations.
 It is crucial to be aware of the following constraints:

+0. **Language Barrier:** The user interface is in german, as well as all the code comments and description in the "Verschluesslung" class.

 1. **Exclusion of the Letter 'J':** Playfair encryption, as applied in this project, excludes the letter 'J' due to historical implementations.
 This limitation may affect the representation of certain text and impacts the key space.